 You can also use the filter options at the top of the window to search for specific criteria.
-Using these fields allow you to limit the data to Tracked Applications, Application, Username, Device Family, Client Location, and Server Location.
+Using these fields limits the data to Tracked Applications, Application, Username, Device Family, Client Site, and Server Site.
 Entering a value in one of these fields filters the results displayed in the graphs below.
-Clear the data by clicking the Clear ( $\otimes$ ) button to the right of the filter options.
+Clear the data by clicking the $Clear(\boxtimes)$ button to the right of the filter options.